-Filing and managing a claim
+Filing a workers' comp insurance claim

 If an employee suffers an injury on the job, filing a claim quickly is the most important step you can take for your employee and your business.